 Tania Voon is Professor at Melbourne Law School, The University of Melbourne.
 She is a former Legal Officer of the Appellate Body Secretariat of the World Trade Organization (WTO) and has previously practised law with Mallesons Stephen Jaques and the Australian Government Solicitor.
-In addition to her current role, Tania has taught law at Georgetown University, the University of Western Ontario, the Australian National University, Monash University, and Bond University.
+In addition to her current role, Tania has taught law at Georgetown University, the University of British Columbia, the University of Western Ontario, the Australian National University, Monash University, and Bond University.
 Tania undertook her Master of Laws at Harvard Law School and her PhD in Law at the University of Cambridge.

 Tania is a member of the Indicative List of Governmental and Non-Governmental Panelists for resolving WTO disputes and the Roster of Panellists to assist in the resolution of trade disputes between parties to the Energy Charter Treaty.
 She has provided expert advice and training to entities such as the Australian Department of Foreign Affairs and Trade, the WTO, the World Health Organization, the United Nations Conference on Trade and Development, Telstra, and the McCabe Centre for Law and Cancer.

 In 2014 Tania was Senior Emile Noël Fellow at the Jean Monnet Center for International and Regional Economic Law & Justice at New York University School of Law.
 In 2015 she was Visiting Fellow at PluriCourts at the University of Oslo.
 In 2016 she is Visiting Fellow at the University of Cambridge (Lauterpacht Centre for International Law, Faculty of Law, and Clare Hall) and Scholar in Residence at WilmerHale’s arbitration group in London.
 In 2017 she will be Visiting Professor at the National University of Singapore.